dunbs/LmaoGameLauncher/README.md

 # LmaoGameLauncher
-LmaoGameLauncher is a group project make by me (main programmer) and my friends who are Tu, Tri, and Nam.
+LmaoGameLauncher is a group project made by me (main programmer) and my friends who are Tu, Tri, and Nam.
 The project is inspired by EpicGamesLauchner and Steam.

 LmaoGameLauncher provides a store, a library and a user profile.
 When you Play game, it will run a random game in my game projects (Happy Frog, Puzzle Game).